General Data Protection Regulations (GDPR)

 Parishes wanted for Appeals, please!

 We are looking for parishes where either Fr Peter, or Pauline Allan the Administrator, can make Appeals.
 If you can help please ring 01302 858369.
-Fr Peter has the following weekends free in 2018.
-Miss Allan has a flexible schedule.
+Fr Peter’s weekends are now all filled for 2018, but we will soon be booking for 2019.
+Miss Allan has a more flexible schedule.

 We also need schools where we can talk and publicise our work.
 Could you contact your local schools and ask them to invite us in?
 Or your local Rotary Club?